 • Toxicity secondary to highly lipid soluble substances: Hemodynamic and other instability: Successful resuscitation following the administration of fat emulsion has been reported in animal studies and several human case reports in which cardiovascular toxicity was unresponsive to conventional resuscitation and antidotal measures.
 Successful resuscitation following the administration of fat emulsion has been reported in pediatric patients (Fuzaylov 2010; Ludot 2008; Shah 2009; Wong 2010).
 Consider use when toxicity secondary to a highly lipid soluble substance is likely and conventional methods are unsuccessful.
 Continue CPR throughout treatment with lipid emulsion.
 Consultation with a medical toxicologist or poison control center is highly recommended.

-• Pediatric: [US Boxed Warning]: Deaths in preterm infants following administration of fat emulsion have been reported; autopsy findings included intravascular fat accumulation in the lungs.
-Premature infants, low birth weight infants, and small for gestational age infants clear intravenous fat emulsion poorly and have increased free fatty acid plasma levels following fat emulsion infusion.
-Strict adherence to proper infusion rates, dosing, and monitoring are necessary; infusion rate should be as slow as possible; strict monitoring of metabolic tolerance and elimination of infused fat from the circulation must occur.
+• Pediatric: [US Boxed Warning]: Deaths in preterm infants after infusion of IV lipid emulsions have been reported in the medical literature.
+Autopsy findings included intravascular fat accumulation in the lungs.
+Preterm infants and low birth weight infants have poor clearance of IV lipid emulsion and increased free fatty acid plasma levels following lipid emulsion infusion.
 To avoid hyperlipidemia and/or fat deposition, do not exceed recommended daily doses and consider administering less than the maximum recommended doses in preterm and small for gestational age infants.
+Clinolipid is not indicated for use in pediatric patients.
+Pediatric clinical studies did not establish that Clinolipid provides sufficient amounts of essential fatty acids (EFA) in pediatric patients, which may predispose them to neurologic complications due to EFA insufficiency.
 Because free fatty acids displace bilirubin from albumin binding sites, the use of lipid infusions in jaundiced or premature infants should be done with caution.

 Dosage form specific issues: